top of page

 word from Edward Hill and Billy Graham.
 Andrae Crouch and the Disciples, Love Song,

-and Johnny Cash filled the stadium with worshipful music.
+and Johnny Cash filled the stadium with worship music.
 The word of God was

 spoken every evening, and at each hotel, a small prayer-praise service was held to